 by George C. Clark, Sr. and John D. Clark, Sr.

 “Don’t let your heart be troubled.
 You believe in God, and you believe in me.
 In my Father’s home are many rooms; if it were not so, I would have told you.
 I’m going away to prepare a place for you.
-And if I go prepare a place for you, I’m coming again, and then, I will take you along with me, that where I am, you may be also.”
+And if I go and prepare a place for you, I’m coming again, and then, I will take you with me, that where I am, you may be also.”

 Jesus is coming again!
 That “the coming of the Lord is drawing near” is being borne witness as never before.
 Even unconverted people on the street feel that something momentous is taking shape.
 The people of God know what that something is: the end of man’s rule on earth and the return of the Lord Jesus.
 Sincere children of God everywhere are putting on “the whole armor of God” that they “may be able to stand against the wiles of the Devil,” for they know what lies ahead.